conways-glider/aether-db/README.md

 AetherDB is open source and will always be licensed as such.
 See the [License](#license) section for more details.

-## TODO

-- Add config file handling
-- Add shutdown signal handling
-- Allow DB Backup
-  - This requires the DB is serializable
-- Allow Command Replay
-  - This requires being aware of expirations and intended behavior
-- Add messaging directly from one client to another, specifying the client_id

 ## License

 Licensed under either of